algorand/conduit/docs/Third_Party_Plugins.md

 Over time this process can be automated, but for now it is manual and requres writing a little bit of code.

+# Third Party Plugins

+A listing of third party plugins.
+If you create a plugin, please make a PR and add it to the list.

+* [conduit-plugin-template](https://github.com/algorand/conduit-plugin-template): A collection of templates.

 # Configuring Your Deployment

 As an example, we'll create a custom deployment that combines a subset of the